 Keep your client’s information up to date.

-Keeping accurate, up-to-date records of your clients serves a few purposes.
+Keeping accurate, up-to-date records of your clients with salon software serves a few purposes.
 The best way to do this is to find a robust customer directory system or CRM that allows you to create client profiles with their contact info and notes.

 An obvious advantage of having current information is being able to quickly contact clients in case you need to reschedule their appointment or if you have additional questions.
 And with a customer directory service, you can learn how to add client notes regarding past services, which can help jog your memory when they return.